Make Your Logs Work for You

 ERROR200An error occurred in the application.

-WARN300Something unexpected—though not necessarily an error—happened and needs to be watched.
+WARN300Something unexpected—though not necessarily an error—has happened and needs to be monitored.

 DEBUG500Used for debugging purposes